A Function-Centric Perspective on Flat and Sharp Minima: Sharpness, Generalisation and Reliability-Related Evaluations

-\paragraph{Functional Diversity:} Functional diversity reflects how similar neural networks are in their representation space~\citep{wang2024great, mason-williams2024knowledge, mason2024neural}.
-Prior work has linked diversity in function space to improved ensemble performance~\citep{fort2019deep, lu2024sharpness}, while others argue that representation convergence can also benefit ensembling~\citep{wang2024great}.
-We quantify functional similarity using prediction disagreement on the test set, which captures how often models disagree on their outputs.
-Lower disagreement implies that models tend to agree more on individual predictions given the same training data, indicating stronger functional similarity.
-We interpret this agreement as a desirable property, reflecting stability in the learned function and robustness to training stochasticity.
+\textit{Functional Consistency:} Functional diversity reflects how similar neural networks are in function or representation space~\citep{wang2024great, mason-williams2024knowledge, mason-williams2024neural}.
+Prior work has linked diversity in function space to improved ensemble performance~\citep{fort2019deep, lu2024sharpness}, while other work argues that representation convergence can also benefit ensembles~\citep{wang2024great}.
+In this paper, we focus on the consistency of the learned functions across runs by measuring prediction disagreement on the test set, which captures how often two models disagree on their top-1 outputs.
+Lower disagreement implies greater agreement on individual predictions given the same training data, and we interpret this as a form of functional consistency under training stochasticity.

+Concretely, we use \textbf{Prediction Disagreement}, defined in Equation~\eqref{pred_dis} following \citet{fort2019deep}, where $f(x;\theta)$ denotes the top-1 predicted class for sample $x$ under parameters $\theta$.
+Lower Prediction Disagreement indicates that two models agree more frequently on their top-1 predictions.

-\paragraph{Robustness:} Robustness assesses how well a model performs under distribution shift or input perturbations, which is crucial for deployment in safety-critical settings~\citep{hendrycks2019benchmarking}.
-We evaluate robustness on CIFAR10-C and CIFAR100-C~\citep{hendrycks2019benchmarking}, which include common corruptions such as impulse noise, JPEG compression, and contrast distortions.
-Performance is quantified via mean corruption accuracy; higher values indicate greater robustness. \\ \\ Each of the evaluation axes above extends beyond accuracy and captures different aspects of model.
-We argue that these metrics are essential for evaluating models in real-world, safety-critical contexts.
-Moreover, they provide a broader view of generalisation that complements geometric analyses such as sharpness.
-We formally define and provide additional details on all evaluation protocols in Appendix~\ref{sec:safety_evaluations}.
+\textit{Corruption Robustness:} Robustness assesses how well a model performs under distribution shift or input perturbations, which is important for reliable deployment.
+We evaluate robustness on CIFAR10-C , CIFAR100-C and Tiny ImageNet-C~\citep{hendrycks2019benchmarking}, which include common corruptions such as impulse noise, JPEG compression, and contrast distortions.
+Performance is quantified via mean corruption accuracy, where higher values indicate greater robustness.
+These perturbations represent average-case corruption robustness, rather than worst-case adversarial robustness \citep{hendrycks2019benchmarking}.
+We employ these data sets to study how geometric properties relate to corruption robustness.
+Each corruption is provided at five levels of severity.
+The metric we use is \textbf{Corruption Accuracy}, defined as the average accuracy of a classifier $f$ on the corrupted test set $\mathcal{D}_{\mathrm{corruption}}$ across all corruption types and severity levels~\citep{hendrycks2019benchmarking}.

+where $C$ is number of corruption types, $S$ is the number of severity levels, $N_{c,s}$ the number of samples under corruption $c$ and severity $s$, $f(x_n;\theta)$ the top-1 prediction for input $x_n$ under parameters $\theta$, and $y_n$ the corresponding label.